codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 		:rtype:	BaseBuilder

 		Resets the current Query Builder state.
-Useful when you want to build a query that can be cancelled under certain conditions.
+Useful when you want to build a query that can be canceled under certain conditions.

 	.. php:method:: countAllResults([$reset = TRUE])